Prassha0908/R-Programming-Notes/README.md

    - Example: "list", "double", "character", "integer"
    - It reflects how the object is implemented at a lower level.

-# numeric vs integer data type:
+# numeric vs integer data type :

 - Whole numbers and decimal numbers comes under numeric data type.
   - Example : x <- 10 , here x is numeric.